 Many staff members on cruise ships are injured each year in workplace injuries.
 For a cook, waiter, crewmember, or entertainer on a cruise ship, the ship is their workplace.
 Even if they spend every night on the ship, they might still be “on duty” at various times, and it may be considered an on-the-job injury if they are hurt on a cruise ship.
 Training with lifeboats, kitchen accidents, accidents on stage, fires, electrocution from faulty wiring, and other issues could all cause serious injuries for cruise ship workers.

 Injuries from Poor Medical Care

-Cruise ships are not expected to have state of the art medical facilities that can care for any condition, but they are expected to provide reasonable assistance if a staff member or guest faces injury or illness while on board.
-It is expected that cruise ships have medical staff which can diagnose and treat medical conditions and that if there is any serious issue, they can call for medical evacuation by helicopter or a faster ship to get the patient to a hospital.
+Cruise ships are not expected to have state-of-the-art medical facilities that can care for any condition, but they are expected to provide reasonable assistance if a staff member or guest faces injury or illness while on board.
+At the least, it is expected that cruise ships have medical staff who can diagnose and treat medical conditions.
+If there is a serious issue, these professionals should be able to call for medical evacuation by helicopter or a faster ship to get the patient to a hospital.

 It is common for people to get seasick or have other motion sickness issues on ships, but other illnesses occur due to negligence from ship staff.
-Food poisoning can be a problem, as can sickness from waterborne bacteria contained in the ship’s water supply or ice.
-Additionally, if the crew fails to adequately quarantine guests who become sick during the cruise, the illness could spread to other passengers, potentially putting them at risk for health complications.
+Food poisoning can be a problem, as can sickness from waterborne bacteria in the ship’s water supply or ice.
+Additionally, if the crew fails to quarantine guests who become sick during the cruise, the illness could spread to other passengers, potentially putting them at risk for health complications.

-Miami Cruise Ship Injury Attorney Offering Free Consultations
+Cruise Ship Injury Attorney Offering Free Consultations